TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/001 Introduction.md

 > There are only two hard things in Computer Science: cache invalidation, naming things, and off-by-one errors.

 -- Phil Karlton

+## Functional requirements
+As mentioned, we are doing a Todo app.
+Below are the user stories, which we will implement

+1) As a user of the system I can add a new User, so that Todos can be assigned to Users.
+2) As a User I can get a list of all existing Users, so that I can assign Todos to them
+3) As a User I can add a new Todo, so that I can remember important things
+4) As a User I can view all or filtered Todos, so that I can remember what to do
+5) As a User I can complete a Todo, so that I can mark things as done